Sign Up for a Free Account

 Historical note and terminology

-Medium-chain acyl-CoA dehydrogenase deficiency is an autosomal recessive inborn error of mitochondrial fatty acid beta-oxidation (15).
-The disorder was not identified until the early 1980s (50) but is now recognized as the most common of the genetic defects in fatty acid oxidation (05).
+Medium-chain acyl-CoA dehydrogenase deficiency is an autosomal recessive inborn error of mitochondrial fatty acid beta-oxidation (16).
+The disorder was not identified until the early 1980s (54) but is now recognized as the most common of the genetic defects in fatty acid oxidation (05).
 It is the most frequent inborn error of metabolism in Caucasians, especially those of Western European descent.
-The medical literature prior to 1980 contains a number of references to patients who either were later proven to have medium-chain acyl-CoA dehydrogenase deficiency or probably had this disorder.
+The medical literature prior to 1980 contains references to patients who either were later proven to have medium-chain acyl-CoA dehydrogenase deficiency or probably had this disorder.
 The possibility of medium-chain acyl-CoA dehydrogenase deficiency should be considered in this older literature in patients described as having dicarboxylic aciduria, infantile Reye syndrome, and, particularly, either "systemic carnitine deficiency" or "primary carnitine deficiency."
 For example, four patients originally published as having "primary systemic carnitine deficiency" were later shown to have medium-chain acyl-CoA dehydrogenase deficiency (12).
 The reason for this confusion is that medium-chain acyl-CoA dehydrogenase deficiency and several other genetic defects in acyl-CoA oxidation are associated with secondary carnitine deficiency.
-Caution must be taken in reviewing discussions of carnitine deficiency that were published between 1970 and 1982 because they can be outdated and can be misleading.
+Caution must be taken when reviewing discussions of carnitine deficiency that were published between 1970 and 1982 because they can be outdated and misleading.

 This is an article preview.